Found yourself stuck in the airport? Here are 8 things to do on a layover at Bucharest Henri Coandă Airport!

 4. Get your hair done

-Pop into the hair salon, located before Security, for a haircut or blowout that will ensure your stylish arrival at your next destination.
+Pop into the hair salon before Security for a haircut or blowout to ensure a stylish arrival at your next destination.
 Open 9:30 AM – 5:30 PM Monday-Friday, 9:00 AM – 2:00 PM Saturday, and closed Sunday.

 5. Tour the airport